SpinningVinyl/scripts/README.md

 ### kwin-tile

 This script automatically tiles the active window according to the coordinates set in the script.
-Works only with KDE Plasma/KWin and requires [kdotool](https://github.com/jinliu/kdotool).
+Works only with KDE Plasma/KWin and requires [kwst](https://github.com/SpinningVinyl/kwst).

 ### activate

 This script activates the window that matches the application name.
 If such a window is not found, it launches the application instead.
-Works only with KDE Plasma/KWin and requires `kdotool`.
+Works only with KDE Plasma/KWin and requires `kwst`.

 ### ios-browse-afc